My finances, my projects, my life

 Complicated residency calculations

 But the rules on what constitutes residency for tax purposes are often more complicated.
-They may involve calculating how many days have been spent in a particular country in a calendar year (or its own financial year), or the average over a period of years.
-It is worth spending time to understand the rules for every country in which you spend more than short periods of time, since it is possible to be deemed a resident of a country for tax purposes without realising it.
+They may involve counting how many days – or nights – have been spent in a particular country in a calendar year (or its own financial year – Britain’s runs from April 1 to March 31, but its tax year is from April 6 to April 5), or the average over a period of years.
+It is worth devoting time to understanding the rules for every country in which you spend more than short periods of time, since it is possible to be deemed a resident of a country for tax purposes without realising it.

-Some States do not link residency to the days spent in the country but to other criteria, such as the possession of a permanent place of residence, the centre of economic interests, the State where the individual carries on a trade, business or profession.
+Some states do not link residency to the number of days spent in the country but to other criteria, such as the possession of a permanent place of residence, a centre of economic interests, or the state in which an individual conducts a trade or profession, or owns a business.

-Taxation is likely to be the biggest headache for those who aspire to be truly global citizens.
-There is no international harmonisation of tax rules, meaning people straddling borders may find themselves subject to different tax years and payment dates, under widely varying rules.
+Taxation is in most cases the biggest headache for those who aspire to be truly global citizens.
+There is no international harmonisation of tax rules, so people whose lives straddle borders may find themselves grappling with different tax years and payment dates, and subject to widely varying rules.

-They may have liabilities in more than one country, at different times.
-Double taxation avoidance treaties usually relate to income and wealth tax, sometimes inheritance tax and rarely gift tax.
-These tax treaties exist in order to shield individuals or companies from being taxed on the same income twice, but in practice these are often imperfect.
+They may have tax liabilities in more than one country, at different times.
+Double taxation avoidance treaties usually relate to income and wealth tax, sometimes inheritance tax but rarely gift tax.
+These tax treaties exist to shield individuals or companies from being taxed twice on the same income, but in practice the treaties and their application are often imperfect.

 Double taxation avoidance treaties exist in order to shield individuals or companies from being taxed on the same income twice, but in practice these are often imperfect.

-If tax rates are higher in one country, you might be required to make top-up payments there; but the situation may be complicated by whether, for instance, a country’s social security coverage is financed out of general taxation or has an independent income-related funding mechanism.
+If tax rates are higher in one country, you might be required to make top-up payments there; but the situation may be complicated by whether, for example, a country’s social security coverage is financed out of general taxation (like the UK) or has an independent income-related funding mechanism (as in Luxembourg and France).

 Citizenship- and residence-based taxation